kotfic/i2b2_evaluation_scripts/README.md

 **i2b2 2014 Evaluation Script**

-This script is distributed as apart of the i2b2 2014 Cardiac Risk and Personal Health-care Information (PHI) tasks.
+This script is distributed as a part of the i2b2 2014 Cardiac Risk and Protected Health Information (PHI) tasks.

 If you would like to contribute to this project, pull requests are welcome.
 Please see: https://help.github.com/articles/fork-a-repo for instructions